Protect census by closing the gap between inquiry and intake.

 The work sits at the admissions and first-response layer.

-These are the practical services Hope Harbor can support when you need better first-contact quality, tighter follow-through, and a commercial path that does not damage consumer trust.
+These are the practical services Hope Harbor can support when you need better first-contact quality, tighter follow-through, and a commercial path that protects operator trust and compliance boundaries.

 Admissions leak audit